 Goal 4.
 Establish sustained, cross-sector partnerships that support the advancement of underrepresented students

-- Convened the first IGEN National Meeting
+- Convened the second IGEN National Meeting